la-ots/pelican/docs/components/skip-link.md

 ## Best Practice

-- Users who us assistive technology users or those who use keyboard navigation need a way to skip past navigation elements if they are already familiar with the page.
+Assistive technology users or those who use keyboard navigation need a way to skip past navigation elements if they are already familiar with the page.

-- Put the Skip Link markup as a direct child of the `<body>` element.
+- Put the Skip Link markup first as a direct child of the `<body>` element.
 - It should always be the first element the user can interact with on the page if they press the <kbd>Tab</kbd> key immediately after the page has loaded.

 ## Usage

-{% include 'markup/skip-link.njk' %}

 ``` html
 {% include 'markup/skip-link.njk' %}